How Automotive Assembly Lines Work

 AP Photo/Thomas Kienzle

-What's striking about modern automotive production lines is that they haven't changed all that much from the basic Ford system from so long ago.
+What's striking about modern assembly line work is that it hasn't changed all that much from the basic Ford system from so long ago.
 The cars still come to the workers at individual work stations, each worker performs a specific task and when all the tasks are done, at the end of the line, you'll see brand new ready-to-drive cars rolling off the assembly line.

 Advertisement